mingfaichen/r2d_compression/README.md

 <img src="https://github.com/mingfaichen/r2dcompression/blob/main/result/visualization_low.jpg" />

 ## Test on SUN-RGBD dataset
-To verify the generalization of our method, we have made a test on the SUN-RGBD dataset, which contains the RGB-D data collected from four kinds of sensors, using models trained on the NYUv2 dataset.
+To verify the generalization of our method, we have made a test on the SUN-RGBD dataset, which contains the RGB-D data collected from four kinds of sensors, using models with setting *mbt2018-High* trained on the NYUv2 dataset.
 The inference results are shown below:
 <img src="https://github.com/mingfaichen/r2dcompression/blob/main/result/SUNRGBD_inference.jpg" />